The Vermont Statutes Online

 § 3174.
 Security guard licenses

-(3) Evidence that the applicant has attained the age of majority.
+(1) evidence that the applicant has attained the age of majority;

-(4) Evidence that the applicant has successfully passed any examination required by rule.
+(2) evidence that the applicant has successfully passed any examination required by rule; and

-(b) The Board may make inquiries it deems necessary into the character, integrity, and reputation of the applicant.
+(b) The Director may make inquiries he or she deems necessary into the character, integrity, and reputation of the applicant.

-(c) The Board shall require that a person licensed to practice independently has had experience satisfactory to the Board in security work for a period of not less than two years.
+(c) The Director shall require that a person seeking licensure to practice independently as a security guard has had experience satisfactory to the Director in security work for a period of not less than two years.
 Such experience may include having been licensed as a security guard in another state or regularly employed as a security guard for a security agency licensed in this or another state or having been a sworn member of a federal, state, or municipal law enforcement agency.